School of Medicine and UVA Funding Opportunities

 These awards are designed to stimulate medical education research by SOM faculty.
 Quantitative and qualitative research projects are appropriate, as are meta-analyses of the medical education research literature.

 The Biomedical Innovation Fund was created by The Ivy Foundation to support biomedical innovation and translational research projects at the University of Virginia.
-The program expects to make 4-7 awards averaging $50,000 – $75,000 each for 12 months, although the award size is flexible and will be commensurate with the project stage and goals and may range from $30,000 to $100,000.
+The program expects to make 6-8 awards averaging $50,000 – $80,000 each for 12 months, although the award size is flexible and will be commensurate with the project stage and goals.
 To generate especially novel and compelling ideas, we encourage projects that involve faculty co-investigators from multiple departments, schools, or specialties at UVA.
 Proposals also are welcomed from individual investigators or teams from single departments that are appropriate for a given innovation project.
+The most recent deadline was December 27, 2017 (see RFA at https://news.med.virginia.edu/deansoffice/files/2017/10/Ivy-Biomedical-Innovation-Fund-RFA-2018.pdf.
+Program contact: Sharon Krueger.

 UVA Cancer Center – American Cancer Society Institutional Award program

-The American Cancer Society has awarded the University of Virginia Cancer Center an Institutional Research Award whose major objective is to support the development of newly independent investigators to conduct cancer research including basic, translational and psychosocial and behavioral research, and cancer care in the economically disadvantaged.
+The ACS has awarded the Cancer Center an Institutional Research Award, whose objective is to support the development of newly independent investigators to conduct cancer research including basic, translational, psychosocial, and behavioral research, and cancer care in the economically disadvantaged.

 Private funding sources

 provides one-year pilot funding up to $100,000 for studies that encourage the development of innovative interdisciplinary strategies that integrate computational and quantitative scientific methodologies across a broad range of scientific disciplines.
 Medical school faculty may not serve as PI, but may serve as co-investigators on Jeffress grants.
 (Supported areas for the PI include astronomy, biosciences, chemistry, computer sciences, engineering, environmental sciences, material science, mathematics, and physics.)
-Most recent submission deadline: January 15, 2015.
+NOTE: The program limits the number of proposals per Virginia institution.
+The VP for Research handles internal competitions to establish institutional nominees.
+Most recent sponsor deadline: January 2018.

 Foundation Directory Online

 The Health System Development Office has subscribed to The Foundation Directory Online, which contains funding opportunities from thousands of foundations.
 Searching requires the assistance of a librarian.
-Please speak with Dr. Steven Wasserman (firstname.lastname@example.org, 924-7088) to request a search.
+Please speak with Dr. David Driscoll (firstname.lastname@example.org, 924-7088) to request a search.

 Commonwealth of Virginia funding sources

 The CHRB funds “research to advance the understanding of biological systems, to improve the treatment and control of human disease, and to improve human health services and the delivery of human health care.”
 Awards of up to $200,000 ($100,000 per year) may be funded.
 Program guidelines usually are released in August, with concept papers due at the end of September.
 Investigators whose pre-proposals that are accepted will be asked to submit full proposals the following February.
 Final decisions are made in May.
 There is a limit of 15 applications per institution.
-Please notify Dr. Jeff Fox, Director, Research Development Office of the Vice President for Research (297-6093; email@example.com) of your desire to submit a CHRB proposal.
+Please notify the Research Development team in the VPR Office (email@example.com) of your desire to submit a CHRB proposal.

 Most recent CHRB awards to UVA faculty:

-- Dongfeng Pan (Radiology): Tumor-targeted delivery of fernesy/thiosaliclic acid
+- Dongfeng Pan (Radiology): Tumor-targeted delivery of fernesyl/thiosaliclic acid

 Federal funding sources